 - Level 3 - Exercise for Older Adults Certification

-For the past thirteen years now, I have been working as an independent Pilates teacher.
-I enjoy every minute of it and the freedom of being my own boss.
-I can already look back on many happy hours during which I was able to help my clients reach the goals they had set for themselves and in particular when get free of debilitating back or neck aches.
+For the past nineteen years now, I have been working as an independent Pilates teacher.
+I enjoy every minute of it and I can already look back on many happy hours when I was able to help my clients reach the goals they had set for themselves and in particular when they get in control of debilitating back or neck aches.

 My Policies and Guidelines page will answer a lot of your questions about my practice.